Convex valuations, from Whitney to Nash: Introduction and results

 The problem can be viewed as an analogue of Whitney's extension problem~\cite{Whitney1934} for smooth valuations.
 Moreover, valuations are often easy or natural to describe in terms of their lower dimensional restrictions, e.g.\ through their Klain section.
 The problem gains further relevance if we recall that many important examples of valuations on linear spaces, such as the Euclidean intrinsic volumes, Hermitian intrinsic volumes~\cite{Bernig2011, Bernig2022} and Holmes--Thompson intrinsic volumes~\cite{bernig_ht} satisfy a linear Weyl principle, namely behave naturally under restrictions.

-Since the cases of $S=\Gr_k(\R^n)$, as well as $S\subset\Gr_k(\R^n)$ a perfectly self-avoiding submanifold, have been the subject of Theorems \ref{mthm:resProperty} and \ref{mthm:nashThm2}, respectively, let us now consider finite arrangements of subspaces.
+Since the cases of $S=\Gr_k(\R^n)$, as well as $S\subset\Gr_k(\R^n)$ a perfectly self-avoiding submanifold, have been the subject of Theorems \ref{mthm:resProperty_simple} and \ref{mthm:nashThm2}, respectively, let us now consider finite arrangements of subspaces.
 Thus we are given finitely many subspaces $E_1, \dots, E_N$ of $\R^n$, possibly of different dimension, and compatible smooth valuations $\phi_1, \dots, \phi_N$ defined on these subspaces.

 Examples show that compatibility alone is in general too weak a condition for the existence of a global valuation (see Section~\ref{sec:finArr}).
-For an exception to this rule, asserting that the Klain section of an even valuation can assume arbitrary values on any finite subset of the grassmannian, see Proposition \ref{prop:cosine_arbitrary}.
+For an exception to this rule, asserting that the Klain section of an even valuation can assume arbitrary values on any finite subset of the grassmannian, see Proposition~\ref{prop:cosine_arbitrary}.

 Thus we will be making geometric assumptions on the arrangement, all of which amount to restrictions on the possible dimensions of the various intersections.
-These assumptions will allow us to solve the extension problem for linear forms, similar to the one under consideration for valuations, that comes up routinely in the proof.
-Indeed, the counterexamples mentioned above are based on cases where the linear extension problem cannot be solved.
-Another important property of the assumptions we make is that they allow to solve the Whitney extension problem on the sphere, namely to interpolate a family of compatible smooth functions defined on the spheres in $E_i$, $i=1, \dots, N$, by a smooth function on the sphere $S^{n-1}$ in $\R^n$.
+These will allow us to solve an extension problem for linear forms, similar to the one under consideration for valuations, that comes up routinely in the proof.
+Not less important, those assumptions allow to interpolate a family of compatible smooth functions defined on the spheres in $E_i$, $i=1, \dots, N$, by a smooth function on the sphere $S^{n-1}$ in $\R^n$.

 In order to state the assumptions, we introduce some definitions. \begin{Definition} Suppose that $E_1, \dots, E_N \subset \R^n$ is an arrangement of subspaces of $\R^n$.
 Then the arrangement is called \begin{itemize} \item \emph{minimally intersecting}, if for every non-empty $I \subseteq \{1, \dots, N\}$